IvanEirea-SWO/tigerify-pair-programming/README.md

 Endpoint support: The app provides a set of endpoints for GET, POST, PUT, and DELETE requests, which can be used to retrieve, add, update, and delete songs and music genres.

 ## Architecture
-The Spotify-like app developed in .NET and Angular uses a three-tier architecture, consisting of the following layers:
+The Spotify-like app developed in Python and Angular uses a three-tier architecture, consisting of the following layers:

 Presentation layer: This layer is responsible for handling user interface interactions, such as displaying the music player and search functionality.
 Business logic layer: This layer contains the business logic of the app, such as handling user authentication, music streaming, and song management.
 Data access layer: This layer is responsible for accessing and manipulating data in the app's database, which stores information about songs and music genres.

 ## Endpoints
-The Spotify-like app developed in .NET and Angular provides the following endpoints for GET, POST, PUT, and DELETE requests:
+The Tigerify app developed in Python and Angular provides the following endpoints for GET, POST, PUT, and DELETE requests:

 GET /api/songs: Retrieves a list of all songs in the app's database.
 GET /api/songs/{id}: Retrieves a specific song from the app's database, using its ID.